Control of continuous-mode single-photon states: a review: Open quantum systems

-\bmrk In this section, the dynamics of a quantum system is given directly in terms of the system operators $S,L,H$.
-This is unlike the traditional way where the starting point is a total Hamiltonian for the joint system plus field system.
-It fact, the $(S,L,H)$ formalism originates from and is a simplified version of the traditional approach.
-A demonstrating example can be found in \cite[Example 1]{SZX16}. \emrk
+\bmrk {\rm In this section, the dynamics of a quantum system are given directly in terms of the system operators $S,L,H$.
+This is unlike the traditional way where the starting point is a total Hamiltonian for the joint system-field system, see, e.g, \cite{GC85}.
+Nevertheless, the $(S,L,H)$ formalism originates from and is a simplified version of the traditional approach \cite{GJ09}.
+An illustrative example can be found in \cite[Example 1]{SZX16}.} \emrk